moek/moek.github.com/_posts/2012-10-28-self-pronoun-and-relative-clauses.md

 # Questions in passive speech

-Questions with w-word
+Questions with one of Six Ws

-    ... asked [w-word] [subject] [verb]
+    ... asked [One of Six Ws] [subject] [verb]

-Questions without w-word use if/whether instead of.
+Questions without one of Six Ws use if/whether instead of

     ... asked if/whether [subject] [verb] [etc.]